What is a timber survey?

 Who Needs a Timber Survey?

-Homebuyers, especially for older properties with significant timber elements.
+Homebuyers: Especially when purchasing older properties with significant timber elements.

-Landlords needing to ensure the safety and structural integrity of their rental properties.
+Landlords: To ensure the safety and structural integrity of their rental properties.